-If based on the work we have performed we conclude that there is a materialmisstatement of this other information we are required to report that fact.
+If based on the work we have performed we conclude that there is a materialmisstatement of this other information; we are required to report that fact.
 We havenothing to report in this regard.

-Management's Responsibility for the Standalone FinancialStatements
+Management's and Board of Directors' Responsibility for the Standalone FinancialStatements

-In preparing the standalone financial statements management is responsible forassessing the Company's ability to continue as a going concerndisclosing as applicable matters related to going concern and using the going concern basis of accounting unlessmanagement either intends to liquidate the Company or to cease operations or has norealistic alternative but to doso.
+In preparing the standalone financial statements management and Board of Directors areresponsible for assessing the Company's ability to continue as a going concerndisclosing as applicable matters related to going concern and using the going concernbasis of accounting unless management and the Board of Directors either intend toliquidate the Company or to cease operations or has no realistic alternative but to doso.

-The Board of Directors are responsible for overseeing the Company's financialreporting process
+The Board of Directors is also responsible for overseeing the Company's financialreporting process

-Auditor's Responsibilities for the Audit of the Standalone Financial Statements.
+Auditor's Responsibilities for the Audit of the Standalone Financial Statements

 Our objectives are to obtain reasonable assurance about whether the standalonefinancial statements as a whole are free from material misstatement whether due to fraudor error and to issue an auditor's report that includes our opinion.
-Reasonable assuranceis a high level of assurancebutis not a guarantee that an audit conducted in accordancewith SA's will always detect a material misstatement when it exists.
+Reasonable assuranceis a high level of assurance but is not a guarantee that an audit conducted in accordancewith SAs will always detect a material misstatement when it exists.
 Misstatements canarise from fraud or error and are considered material if individually or in theaggregate they could reasonably be expected to influence the economic decisions of userstaken on the basis of these standalone financial statements.

-Aspart of an audit in accordance with SA's we exercise professional judgement andmaintain professional skepticism throughout the audit.
+As part of an audit in accordance with SAs we exercise professional judgment andmaintain professional skepticism throughout the audit.
 We also:

 Identify and assess the risks of material misstatement of the standalone financialstatements whether due to fraud or error design and perform audit procedures responsiveto those risks and obtain audit evidence that is sufficient and appropriate to provide abasis for our opinion.
-The risk of not detecting a Material misstatement resulting fromfraud is higher than for one resulting from error as fraud may involve collusionforgery intentional omissions misrepresentations or the override of internal control.
+The risk of not detecting a material misstatement resulting fromfraud is higher than for one resulting from error as fraud may involve collusionforgery intentional omissions misrepresentations or the override of internal control.

-Obtain an understanding of internal financial controls relevant to the audit in orderto design audit procedures that are appropriate in the circumstances.
-Under section143(3)(1) of the Act we are also responsible for expressing our opinion on whether theCompany has adequate internal financial controls system in place and the operatingeffectiveness of such control
+Obtain an understanding of internal control relevant to the audit in order to designaudit procedures that are appropriate in the circumstances.
+Under section 143(3)(i) of theAct we are also responsible for expressing our opinion on whether the Company has inplace adequate internal financial controls with reference to standalone financialstatements and the operating effectiveness of such controls.

 Evaluate the appropriateness of accounting policies used and the reasonableness ofaccounting estimates and related disclosures made by management and Board of Directors inthe standalone financial statements.

-We communicate with those charged with governance regarding among other matters theplanned scope and timing of audit and significant audit findings including anysignificant deficiencies in internal control that we identify during our audit.
+We communicate with those charged with governance regarding among other matters theplanned scope and timing of the audit and significant audit findings including anysignificant deficiencies in internal control that we identify during our audit.